IroniumStudios/LunarWolf-Browser/README.md

 </p>

 <div align="center">
-  <h1>LunarWolf Browser</h1>
+  <h1>LunarWolf Browser nightly</h1>

 if you consider supporting me, please donate to my cashapp
 <CashApp><https://cash.app/$smithy920>

 If your looking for the perfect Framework for your next web browser build, then look no further because your search is over, i have been in your situation of searching for a electron browser base project that isent old or depricated, so i took the time to re create a browser-base project we all know and loved (see the [License](#license) section).

-This Browser is a fork of the Wexond Browser Basse project, which can be found [`here`](https://github.com/wexond/browser-base)
+NOTE: this repo has the latest features for LunarWolf but as a cost of stability, if you want a more stable platform check out the original repo here: https://github.com/IroniumStudios/LunarWolf-Browser

-if you want a more up to date browsing platform check out my nightly releases here: https://github.com/IroniumStudios/LunarWolf-Browser-nightly
+This Browser is a fork of the wexond Browser Basse project, which can be found [`here`](https://github.com/ironiumstudios/browser-base)

 </div>